What is the Difference Between Offensive and Defensive Security

 Defensive Security Challenges

-• Heavy workload for security team as they sort through alerts and data leading to alert fatigue
+• Heavy workload for security teams as they sort through alerts and data, leading to alert fatigue.

 Difference Between Offensive Security and Defensive Security

-When discussing security, our minds typically gravitate towards defensive measures like firewalls or IDS/IPS systems designed to shield our data from external threats.
-While we may instinctively associate “offensive” with hackers launching attacks, offensive and defensive security are two interconnected facets of the same coin.
-However, a primary distinction between these two approaches lies in their handling of privacy issues.
+When discussing security, there is no doubt that defensive measures like firewalls or IDS/IPS systems are designed to shield our data from external threats.
+While we may intuitively associate “offensive” with hackers launching attacks, offensive and defensive security are closely related but differ in how they address privacy concerns.
+The key difference between these strategies is in their approach to managing and navigating privacy-related challenges.

 Comprehensive Security Strategy